josephmanghan/Manghan-Backbase-Challenge/README.md

 CSV files have been provided for testing, a rundown of which is given below, but you may input your own CSV files by following the instructions under **Usage**.
 - Test_1: a copy of the CSV file provided in the task brief
-- Test_2: test for day-end automatic transfers
+- Test_2: day-end automatic transfers test
 - Test_3: savings withdrawal test - requested funds unavailable, maximum amount withdrawn
 - Test_4: automatic transfer test - maximum possible transfer from savings to current account when total sum to black in unavailable
 - Test_5: combined above